nuitsjp/KAMISHIBAI/README.md

 KAMISHIBAI for Xamarin.Forms is Page navigation library that supports MVVM patterns.
 KAMISHIBAI will grant the following features to Xamarin.Forms.

+* Consistent event notification on Page navigation
 * Generic Type Parameters on Page navigation
-* Consistent event notification on Page navigation
-* Supports Page navigation from View Model

-KAMISHIBAI provides Navigator which added these functions to Xamarin.Forms.INavigation.
-KAMISHIBAI does not limit Xamarin.Forms.
-And providing a means to use the Navigator from the View Model.
-Keeping the use of Xamarin.Forms.INavigation.
-For this reason, offers low-cost learning.

-In other words, KAMISHIBAI does not provide highly abstracted Page navigation services.

-It can be used with any MVVM framework.
-However, only one constraint will occur.
-Please use KAMISHIBAI for screen transition.
+* Compatibility of MVVM Pattern and direct manipulation feeling against INavigation

+And KAMISHIBAI does not limit Xamarin.Forms.
+All possible Navigation in Xamarin.Forms is also possible in KAMISHIBAI.

 # Overview

-画面遷移を実現するにあたり、KAMISHIBAIの最大の特徴は、利用者から見てモノリシックな一枚岩な構造ではなく、役割を分割して実現していることにあります。

-1. ViewModel層から画面遷移要求を発信する
-2. 画面遷移要求を受け、View層で画面遷移する

-これらを組み合わせることで画面遷移を実現しています。それぞれについて概略をみていきましょう。

-## ViewModel層から画面遷移要求を発信する

-画面遷移要求を発信するには、INavigationRequestを利用します。
-実行されたCommandから、SecondPageページへの画面遷移を要求する場合、ViewModeに次のように記載します。
+The feature of KAMISHIBAI's Navigation Service is that it is not a monolithic structure.
+Navigation is separated into two roles.

+1. Send Page navigation request from View Model to View
+2. Based on Page navigation request, navigation Page on the View layer

+Please see specific examples.

+## Send Page navigation request from View Model to View

+Use INavigationRequest to make Page navigation request.
+When executing Command, it is sending RequestSecondPage request.

 ```cs
 public ICommand NavigateCommand => new Command(() => RequestSecondPage.RaiseAsync());